Michael McMillan - President & Chief Executive Officer

 Prior to joining HEABC in 2008, he held the position of Executive Director with the University of British Columbia Centre for Health Care Management, Executive Director of the BC Society of Laboratory Science and Executive Director of the Healthcare Labour Adjustment Agency of BC.
 John is a member of the Canadian Association of Staff Physician Recruiters.
 He holds a Master’s Degree in Business Administration from the University of Westminster (UK), a post-graduate certificate in Economics from Birkbeck, University of London (UK), and a Bachelor of Arts (Honours) in Geography from Simon Fraser University.

-General Counsel and Executive Director, Legal Services & Strategic Labour Relations
+Ingrid Otto - General Counsel & Executive Director, Legal Services & Strategic Labour Relations

 Ingrid Otto leads HEABC’s legal services and strategic labour relations team, which provides legal advice to HEABC and labour relations advice, strategic human resources guidance and representation in a variety of labour relations disputes to HEABC’s members.
 In addition to setting strategic litigation objectives, Ingrid monitors the overall delivery of labour relations advisory services to ensure that members receive timely and effective assistance.
 Ingrid’s team also delivers education services to members and works closely with members’ labour relations representatives in advising on collective agreement administration and identifying opportunities for future collective bargaining changes.
 Ingrid is a member of HEABC’s Labour Relations Advisory Group and the Affiliate Committee, and also chairs the Arbitration Review Committee.